junxit/us-congress-bills-109/metadata.md

 - Sen. Jeffords, James M. [I-VT] (J000072)

+## Committees (1)

+- Senate — Environment and Public Works Committee

 ## Actions

 - 2005-11-14 — Introduced in Senate
 - 2005-11-14 — Read twice and referred to the Committee on Environment and Public Works.
+- 2005-11-17 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2005-11-17 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with amendments.
+Without written report.
+- 2005-11-17 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with amendments.
+Without written report.
+- 2005-11-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 301.